Employment & Retention Services - Self-Employment

 Timeline

-At conclusion of one (1) year, if client is not meeting participation requirements based on calculated hours, he/she will then be assigned to a new or concurrent WTW activity to meet weekly participation hours.
+At conclusion of one (1) year, if a client is not meeting participation requirements based on calculated hours, he/she will then be assigned to a new or concurrent Welfare-to-Work (WTW) activity to meet weekly participation hours.

 Note: The timeline to meet calculated hours applies to all mandatory and exempt volunteers.